Our recommendations are made independently. We may receive commissions from purchases made via our links.

 Testing performance, inspecting details and evaluating usability are ways we can tell whether or not a garbage disposal is worth the money.

-Despite being common in the Western Hemisphere, the true capability of garbage disposals are still not well documented.
+Despite its popularity, the true capabilities of garbage disposals are still not well documented.

-On the surface, they are straightforward pieces of machinery: You power the disposal up, flush your garbage down, and wait for it to finish grinding everything to bits.
-One thing, however, remains vague: what exactly can these machines handle?
+On the surface, they are straightforward pieces of machinery: You power them up, flush your garbage down, and wait for them to finish grinding everything to bits.
+One thing, however, remains vaguely discussed: what exactly can these machines handle?

 In an effort to put the question to rest, we purchased a number of garbage disposals from different brands and manufacturers just to put them all to the test.
 We were able to not only make a comparison of the whole collection but also document how well each model works.
 We dive into their designs and configurations as well to find out what affects their performance.